eliasb/dfdocker/README.md

 ## **8. How To Create A New Client**

+Great!
+You have your first client set up.
+But, now, you want to set up a second client.
+How hard is it?

+You will not be able to do the exact same previous step again for your new client because your new containers will end up having a conflict with the **Port Numbers**.

-Now that you have your first client set up, you will have to make a few small changes on the **docker-compose.yml** file.
-You will have to change the ports of each of the containers in order to be able to create your new client's containers.
-It is very simple.
+You will have to make a few small changes on the **docker-compose.yml** file.
+You will have to change the ports for 3 of the containers in order to be able to create your new client's containers.
+It is very simple, though!
 Just redo the step **"3.
 Use Git To Clone This Repo"** inside of your new client's folder.
-Once you have downloaded the this Repository, edit the file **docker-compose.yml** with your favorite text editor.
+Once you have downloaded this Repository, edit the file **docker-compose.yml** with your favorite text editor.

 First you should change the **Port Number** for the **"Drupal"** container.
 Go to line 24 where you should see the following: